AlexNeilson02/Global_Home_Solutions_Site/replit.md

 ### Recent Changes (January 2025)
 - **QR Code System Redesign**: Modified QR code generation to direct all salespeople to homepage with unique ?ref={profileUrl} tracking parameter instead of individual landing pages (/sales/{profileUrl}).
 This maintains lead attribution while providing a unified customer experience.
 Updated Sales Portal UI to reflect "Tracking URL" terminology and improved instructions for QR code usage.
+- **Service Worker Caching Fix for Development**: Fixed aggressive browser caching issue that was preventing development changes from appearing.
+Service worker now only registers in production mode.
+In development mode, the system automatically unregisters any existing service workers and clears all browser caches on page load, ensuring fresh content is always served during development.

 ### Recent Changes (August 2025)
 - **Contact Customer Workflow Enhancement**: Fixed the contractor portal's "Contact Customer" functionality to properly redirect users to the email tab with auto-composed emails before marking customers as contacted.
 The system now switches from the bid request tab to the email tab, automatically composes an email with customer details pre-filled, and only marks the bid request as "contacted" after the email is actually sent.
 Removed duplicate contractor-dashboard.tsx file - system now uses ContractorPortalEnhanced.tsx exclusively for contractor portal functionality.